microsoft/pyright/README.md

 ## Installation
 You can install the latest-published version of the Pyright VS Code extension directly from VS Code.
 Simply open the extensions panel and search for `pyright`.

-The latest verison of the command-line tool can be installed with npm:
+The latest version of the command-line tool can be installed with npm:
 `npm i pyright`

 To install it globally: